lanejere5/mlb/model/README.md

 This service forecasts wins over 500 for each team for the next few games.

 ## To do (for this service)
-- Add code handling the http request/response data.
+- Testing
-- Add code for loading and saving ELO model weights from a bucket.
+- Exception handling
 - Improve the model and experiment with other models.

 ## To do (for other services)